 When hard drives have their cover removed outside of a data recovery lab, it almost always complicates the recovery attempt in the lab.
 Aside from the obvious barriers, like the chance of dirt or dust touching the platters, cover removal poses other threats to a successful recovery as well.

 In this video, we show that simply changing the torque settings of the case screws can mean the difference between whether or not a Western Digital WD800 80 GB hard drive is detected by a computer when it’s plugged in.
+Device not detected or computer not recognizing hard drive errors can be extremely problematic, as they are likely a sign that there is a mechanical problem.

 With incorrectly torqued case screws, the drive makes the “click of death” and is unrecognized by a computer.
 Hard drives are highly specialized, sensitive pieces of equipment.
 Even the slightest disruption can cause mechanical failure.
 For reliable data recovery with the highest chance of success, trust your data to the professionals at Gillware Data Recovery.